 Ultimately, Everend decided to remove the obituary from the news website altogether.

 “I really thought we had it with the last edit,” Everend stated about the final version of the obituary that appeared on their website.
-“However, despite referring to ISIS as a rogue outfit of terrorist extremists in that article, there were still a few readers who took exception to the claim that (the author) would have gladly let al Baghdadi ejaculate all over his fat, hairless chest and beard.”
+“However, despite referring to ISIS as a rogue outfit of terrorist extremists in that article, there were still a few readers who took exception and possibly some over-dramatized offense to the claim that the author would have gladly let al Baghdadi ejaculate all over his fat, hairless chest and beard.”

 Everend says the Observer plans to give more consideration in the future to making statements that the staff feels accurately reflect upon the publication’s longstanding record of wholesome, honest American values.

-“Make no mistake, at no time were we advocating for ISIS, nor for the type of terror that ISIS has unleashed on the world.
+“Make no mistake, at no time was anyone here we advocating for ISIS, nor would anyone at this publication adviocate for the type of terror that ISIS has unleashed on the world.
 That type of evil must be stopped at all costs.
-And if ‘all costs’ means manually draining the balls of each and every one of those rippling, deliciously handsome bastards, then so be it.”
+And if ‘all costs’ means manually draining the balls of each and every one of those bastards, then some might suggest that we just have to be good Americans and tough it out.
+Deep down, I truly feel that’s all the writer was trying to convey.”